PaddlePaddle/Paddle/paddle/framework/net_design.md

              const OprAttr &attrs = OprAttr());

  private:
-  // the operators are owned by `Network`. std::vector<std::unique_ptr<Operator>> ops_;
+  // the operators owned by `Network`. std::vector<std::unique_ptr<Operator>> ops_;
 };
 ```

 `ScratchNet` will create operators so that a private member `ops_` is defined,
 the operators are created by `CreateNet`, and each operator is created by `AddOp`.

 ## Usage
 `ScratchNet` can be used to define and run a network as followed